pyrogram/pyrogram/docs/source/start/Usage.rst

 named after the `Telegram Bot API`_.

 .. hint:: If you can't find a method you want to use, chances are it's not implemented yet.
 In this case, you must use
     the `Raw Functions`_.
-Meanwhile, feel free to join our Community_ if you're in trouble or want to propose a new method!
+Meanwhile, feel free to join our Community_ if you're stuck or want to propose a new method!

 Examples: